neondatabase/website/content/docs/guides/logical-replication-confluent.md

 isDraft: true
 ---

 Confluent Cloud is a fully managed, cloud-native service for real-time data streaming, built on Apache Kafka.
-It allows you to stream data from many different sources including Postgres and build apps that consume messages from an Apache Kafka cluster using popular clients, such as Java, .NET, Python, Node.js, C/C++, and Go.
+It allows you to stream data from many different sources, including Postgres, and build apps that consume messages from an Apache Kafka cluster using popular clients.

 In this guide, you will learn how to how to replicate data from a Neon Postgres database with Confluent Cloud.
 You will use the [PostgreSQL CDC Source Connector (Debezium) for Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-postgresql-cdc-source-debezium.html) to read Change Data Capture (CDC) events from the Postgres Write-Ahead Log (WAL) in real time.
 The connector will write events to a Kafka stream and auto-generate a Kafka topic name based on the source database schema and table name.
-The connector performs an initial snapshot of the table and streams change events for you.
+The connector performs an initial snapshot of the table and then streams any futue change events.

 Confluent Cloud Connectors can be set up using the [Confluent Cloud UI](https://confluent.cloud/home) or the [Confluent command-line interface (CLI)](https://docs.confluent.io/confluent-cli/current/overview.html).
 This guide uses the Confluent Cloud UI.